Opportunities in Travel Data Science

 The Promise of Big Data

-It’s not just the improved access to internal sources (e.g., booking records, smartphone use, customer profiles, itineraries, complaint and feedback forms, sensor data) that has data scientists perking up.
+It’s not just the improved access to internal travel data sources (e.g., booking records, smartphone use, customer profiles, itineraries, complaint and feedback forms, sensor data) that has data scientists perking up.
 It’s the potential benefits of combining those sources with external data sets (e.g., search, social media, reviews, weather and traffic reports) to solve problems, slash costs and anticipate future events.

 Truly Personalized Offers